When is there a Representer Theorem? Reflexive Banach spaces: Introduction

-where $\banachspace$ is a reflexive Banach space and the $L_i$ are continuous linear functionals on $\banachspace$.
-We are considering reflexive Banach spaces for two reasons.
-Firstly they are the fundamental building block of reproducing kernel Banach spaces as can be seen in \cref{sec:examples} where we state the most relevant definitions and results from the work of Zhang, Xu and Zhang~\cite{zhang2009}.
-Secondly we show in \cref{sec:consequences} that for the setting considered reflexivity is the minimal assumption on the space $\banachspace$ for which our results can hold.\\ \ \\ Classical statements of the representer theorem give sufficient conditions on the regulariser for the existence of a solution in the linear span.
-Argyriou, Michelli and Pontil~\cite{argyriou2009} gave the, to our knowledge, first attempt in proving necessary conditions to classify all regularisers which admit a linear representer theorem.
+\ \\ Classical statements of the representer theorem give sufficient conditions on the regulariser for the existence of a solution in the linear span of the representers of the data.
+Argyriou, Micchelli and Pontil~\cite{argyriou2009} gave the, to our knowledge, first attempt in proving necessary conditions to classify all regularisers which admit a linear representer theorem.
 They prove a necessary and sufficient condition for differentiable regularisers on Hilbert spaces.
-In the authors earlier work~\cite{schlegel2018} this result was extended part way to not necessarily differentiable regularisers on uniformly convex and uniformly smooth Banach spaces.\\ In this paper we answer the question of existence of representer theorems in a sense completely by extending those results to reflexive Banach spaces and showing optimality of reflexivity.
+In the authors earlier work~\cite{schlegel2019} this result was extended part way to not necessarily differentiable regularisers on uniformly convex and uniformly smooth Banach spaces.\\ In this paper we answer the question of existence of representer theorems in a sense completely by extending those results to reflexive Banach spaces and showing optimality of reflexivity.
 An important consequence of our characterisation of regularisers which admit a linear representer theorem is that one can now prove that in fact the solution does not depend on the regulariser but only on the space the optimisation problem is stated in.
 This is interesting for two reasons.
 Firstly it means that we can always pick the regulariser best suited for the application at hand, whether this is computational efficiency or ease of formal calculations.
 Secondly it further illustrates the importance of being able to learn in a larger variety of spaces, i.e. of extending the learning theory to a variety of Banach spaces.\\ \ \\ In \cref{sec:preliminaries} we will introduce the relevant notation and mathematical background needed for our main results.
-In particular we will present the relevant results of Argyriou, Micchelli and Pontil~\cite{argyriou2009} which justify focusing on the easier to study regularised interpolation problem rather than the general regularisation problem.\\ Subsequently in \cref{sec:representer_theorem} we will present one of the main results of our work that regularisers that admit a linear representer theorem are \textit{almost radially symmetric} in a way that will be made precise in the statement.
+In particular we will present the relevant results of Argyriou, Micchelli and Pontil~\cite{argyriou2009} which justify focusing on the easier to study regularised interpolation problem rather than the general regularisation problem.\\ Subsequently in \cref{sec:representer_theorem} we will present one of the main results of our work that regularisers which admit a linear representer theorem are \textit{almost radially symmetric} in a way that will be made precise in the statement.
 We state and prove two lemmas which capture most of the important structure required and then give the proof of the theorem.\\ In \cref{sec:consequences} we discuss the consequences of the theorem from \cref{sec:representer_theorem}.
-We prove the other main result of the paper, that if we rely on the linear representer theorem for learning the \textit{solution is independent of the regulariser} and \textit{depends only on the function space}.
-We also illustrate why it is clear that we cannot hope to weaken the assumption on the space $\banachspace$ any further than reflexivity without weakening any of the other assumptions.\\ Finally in \cref{sec:examples} we give some examples of spaces to which our results apply.
+We prove the other main result of the paper, which states that, if we rely on the linear representer theorem for learning, in most cases the \textit{solution is independent of the regulariser} and \textit{depends only on the function space}.
+We also illustrate why it is clear that we cannot hope to weaken the assumption on the space $\banachspace$ any further than reflexivity.\\ Finally in \cref{sec:examples} we give some examples of spaces to which our results apply.
 This section is based on the work of Zhang, Xu and Zhang~\cite{zhang2009} and Zhang and Zhang~\cite{zhang2012} on reproducing kernel Banach spaces so we will first be presenting the relevant definitions and results on the construction of RKBS from~\cite{zhang2009} in this section.
 We then give a few examples which have been presented in these papers.